Contacting the TBF and Working conditions

-Due to the Coronavirus, TBF has implemented an expanded work from home policy for office staff.
 During this time, TBF will endeavour to operate to its fullest potential, however, with limited resources and no access to the office, requests will take longer to process.
-TBF is unable to manage any telephone calls and any contact should be made via email.

-TBF has also taken the step of stopping its Organisers (staff who visit Depots and garages) from attending all public transport sites.
-If any public transport employee wants to join TBF they still can via the TBF website.
+All TBF Organisers (staff who visit Depots and garages) are currently still unable to attend all public transport sites without appointment or invitation.
+If any public transport employee wants to join TBF they still can via the TBF website here.

 TBF’s priority is to help members experiencing financial hardship for a period of two-weeks or more as a result of reduced pay/wages or reduced hours due to no work as well as helping with requests that meet the normal criteria for sickness.